akka/akka-http/docs/src/main/paradox/java/http/common/http-model.md

 ### Synthetic Headers

 In some cases it may be necessary to deviate from fully RFC-Compliant behavior.
-For instance, Amazon S3 treats the + character in the path part of the URL as a string, even though the RFC specifies that this behavior should be limited exclusively to the query portion of the URI.
+For instance, Amazon S3 treats the `+` character in the path part of the URL as a space, even though the RFC specifies that this behavior should be limited exclusively to the query portion of the URI.

 In order to work around these types of edge cases, Akka HTTP provides for the ability to provide extra,